Professional Home Rewiring in Liverpool

 - If your house has not been rewired in the last 25-30 years it is likely to need rewiring to bring it up to the current electrical safety standards.
 Electrical wiring this old has the potential to be dangerous and may not be able to cope with new appliances and electrical requirements.

 - If you’re planning to remodel your home then it is possible that you will need to rewire part or all of the property.
 If the changes are extensive then this would likely include upgrading the consumer unit or fuse box.

 - If you are extending your home, or converting an attic or garage, this will constitute new work and therefore all of the new wiring will have to conform to Part P: Electrical Safety, and all existing wiring will have to be improved to ensure that it is able to carry the additional loads safely, it is earthed to current requirements and that cross bonding is satisfactory.

 - Where you are extending or remodelling, the rest of the existing wiring does not have to be upgraded, except where upgrading is required by the energy efficiency requirements of the Building Regulations, i.e. central heating controls.

 What is Involved When Rewiring?

 Think about specifying two-way or even three-way switching for hallways and landings and other rooms with more than one main access.
-For a high-value property, consider adding a separate 2 amp circuit with separate switching for table and standard lamps in the main living rooms and principal bedrooms.
-It may also be worth considering adding automated lighting, home network cablings, speaker cabling and other modern technology.
+For any new electrical installation or rewire it may also be worth considering adding automated lighting, home network cablings, speaker cabling and other modern technology.